 tgtvel_truth = -43.6435

-The other two blobs are from the tips of the blades when they approach or depart from the target at maximum speed.
-From the plot, the speeds corresponding to these two detections are about 75 m/s and -160 m/s, respectively.
-These can be verified as
+The other two returns are from the tips of the blades when they approach or depart the target at maximum speed.
+From the plot, the speeds corresponding to these two approach and depart detections are about 75 m/s and -160 m/s, respectively.

 maxbladetipvel = [bladelen*bladerate;0;0]; vtp = radialspeed(tgtpos,-maxbladetipvel+tgtvel,radarpos,radarvel) vtn = radialspeed(tgtpos,maxbladetipvel+tgtvel,radarpos,radarvel)